pratikpatelx/Flashy/flashy_website/index.rst

 Fill-in-the-blank Flashcards
 ----------------------------

 Users will be able to create and manage a fill-in-the-blank flashcard where one word of the flashcard's question will be hidden.
 The user will be able to create a question and choose which one of the words will be hidden with the answer on the back of the flashcard.
-Users will be able to edit or delete this flashcard at their will.
+Users will be able to edit or delete this flashcard at will.

 .. raw:: html